A repeating fast radio burst source in a globular cluster: Methods

+The final coordinates of \frb are RA (J2000) $= 9^{\rm h}57^{\rm m}54.69935^{\rm s} \pm 1.2\,\mathrm{mas}$,\ Dec (J2000) $= 68^\circ49^\prime0.8529^{\prime\prime} \pm 1.3\,\mathrm{mas}$.
+We note that the quoted uncertainties reflect the statistical uncertainties from the measured position of \frb ($0.7$ and $0.4$\,mas in RA and DEC, respectively), the uncertainties in the absolute International Celestial Reference Frame position of the phase calibrator (J0955$+$6903; 0.11\,mas), and the systematic uncertainty associated with the phase-referencing technique\citep{kirsten_2015_aanda} of $\sim 0.9$ and $1.2$\,mas, in RA and DEC, respectively.

-In the data taken at $1.5\,$GHz (Figure~\ref{fig:continuum-images}b), we did identify two sources with peak brightness of $110\,\mathrm{\upmu Jy\,beam^{-1}}$ and $73\,\mathrm{\upmu Jy\,beam^{-1}}$, and offset by $6\arcsec$ and $9\arcsec$, respectively.
-The projected density of radio sources of this brightness is roughly 1000 to 3000 per square degree \citep[][]{condon_2012_apj}.
+We combined the continuum VLBI data from the three epochs to produce a deep image of the field around \frb to search for persistent emission.
+No significant sources above a $5\sigma$ confidence level (with an rms of $10\,\mathrm{\upmu Jy\,beam^{-1}}$) are detected on milliarcsecond scales (Figure~\ref{fig:continuum-images}a).
+In the VLA data taken at $1.5\,$GHz (Figure~\ref{fig:continuum-images}b), we did identify two sources with peak brightness of $110\,\mathrm{\upmu Jy\,beam^{-1}}$ and $73\,\mathrm{\upmu Jy\,beam^{-1}}$, and offset by $6\arcsec$ and $9\arcsec$, respectively.
+The projected density of radio sources of this brightness is roughly 1\,000 to 3\,000 per square degree \citep[][]{condon_2012_apj}.
 Therefore, we expect between $1$--$3$ sources within $1\arcmin$ of \frb by chance.
 The closer of the two nearby radio sources is within $0.2\arcsec$ of a PS1 source with $i = 21.3\,\mathrm{mag}$.
 This host galaxy has a photometric redshift in the PS1 STRM catalogue \citep{beck_2021_mnras} of $0.67\pm0.2$, so it is most likely a background galaxy.
 The other identified radio source has no PS1 counterpart.
-We note that none of these two sources exhibit significant compact emission on milliarcsecond scales.
+We note that neither of these two sources exhibit significant compact emission on milliarcsecond scales.